njobst/homebridge-LG-EnerVu/README.md

 ## Introduction

 As LG doesn't offer an official API, this Plugin creates a web session to access the ESS data, similar to logging in on your browser.
 The cloud data is updated every 60 seconds by the ESS with data for the previous minute.
-You can chose to select data for the last ten seconds or the whole minute.
-The upload and processing time on LG's servers result in a delay between 25 to 85 seconds from actual change to it being reflected in Homekit.\
+You can chose to select data for the last ten seconds or the average for the whole minute.
+The upload timing and processing time on LG's servers result in a delay between 30 to 90 seconds from actual change to it being reflected in Homekit.\
 **Disclaimer**: This plugin is not endorsed by LG.
 It aims to mimic the communication between your browser and the server during an actual session, but I don't take any responsibility for your account being banned as a result of using this plugin.
 I do however use this myself and have not had any issues.

 ## Installation